AleksanderRDL/query-driven-AISdata-compressor/Range_QDS/scoring/README.md

 - `RangeUsefulLegacy`: retained old aggregate range usefulness audit for diagnostics and artifact comparability.
-It is not the primary metric for the query-driven rework and cannot support final acceptance by itself.
+It is not the primary metric for the query-driven system and cannot support final acceptance by itself.
 - `RangePointF1`: retained in-box point-hit F1.
 Useful, but too narrow for final claims.
-- `QueryLocalUtility`: active primary metric for the query-driven rework.
+- `QueryLocalUtility`: active primary metric for the query-driven system.
 It combines direct query-point recall, query-local interpolation/turn/continuity behavior, and light guardrails such as length preservation.